The Politics of Poison, Power, and Pollution – Neoliberalism – serves the Right-Wing Oligarchs who created it

 Reducing corporate taxes while starving the government of revenues is a neoliberal strategy called “Starve the Beast”.
 While government can and should trim the fat in social programs and public services as there is no question that they can become more efficient, government cannot function properly with an extremely small public service, and low corporate taxes at the same time.

-Naomi Klein has written extensively on Neoliberalism and its effect not only on our economy, our environment, but on our social programs.
-It’s an economic ideology of the Conservative Party of Canada but it has been partly adopted by some Liberal Parties – the past Liberal (aka Conservative) BC government was a case in point.
+Neoliberalism is an economic ideology of the Conservative Party of Canada but it has been partly adopted by some Liberal Parties – the past Liberal (aka Conservative) BC government was a case in point.
 The problems we saw with Health Care was under-funding of the Health System of previous PC governments in Alberta, for example.
 In Alberta, neoliberalism started with Ralph Klein’s brutal cuts to social services – health care and education specifically, but he also let infrastructure crumble.

 According to Tariq Ali, Neoliberalism is a “culture of narcissism” and it’s directly responsible for the increasing rise of income inequality in developed nations.
 Nowhere is this more evident than in the U.S. and in the U.K. Canada came on the scene later but we also saw rising income inequality under Stephen Harper.
 Working people and our social programs are ruthlessly sacrificed on the altar of corporate profit.

-Despite the fact that Neliberalism (trickle-down economics) has been debunked by large organizations who used to believe in it, dinosaurs like Stephen Harper (President IDU & past PM), Andrew Scheer (Harper-lite), Jason Kenney (Alberta), and Doug Ford (Ontario) still subscribe to the debunked economic policies of the right wing oligarchs who created it.
+Despite the fact that Neoliberalism (trickle-down economics) has been debunked by large organizations who used to believe in it, Stephen Harper (President IDU & past PM), Andrew Scheer (CPC), Jason Kenney (Alberta), and Doug Ford (Ontario) still subscribe to the debunked economic policies of the right wing oligarchs who created it.